Nour61/Melani-Modpack/README.md

 **JVM Flags**
 - Coming soon, this is something i myself haven't fully figured out.
 Default is good enough in most use cases.

+## Video settings

+Now this one is fairly simple and you will probaly figure this one out by yourself, but here are my settings and recommendations.

 ## Optional steps